KrutaCode/ArbitrageFinderV2/README.md

 # ArbitrageFinderV2

-This data will retrieve the price of trending coins from various centralized, and decentralized exchanges.
+This program will retrieve the price of trending coins from various centralized, and decentralized exchanges.
 It will compare the prices and create the most profitable paths.